dueclic/emailchef-for-wordpress/.wordpress-org/readme/README.md

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Emailchef: the simplest recipe to cook amazing newsletters.
-Automatically synchronize form submissions from Contact Form 7, FSCF and Jetpack.
+Automatically synchronize form submissions from Elementor, WPForms, Contact Form 7, FSCF and Jetpack.

 == Description ==

 **Emailchef Mail Marketing Automation**

-Send your email marketing campaigns through the interface provided on [Emailchef.com](https://Emailchef.com).
-With Emailchef you can choose between multiple subscription plans divided by functionality and contacts and you can also decide to subscribe to a custom plan, built to suit your needs.
+Elevate your email marketing strategy with the Emailchef for WordPress plugin, a dynamic interface that integrates directly with [Emailchef.com](https://Emailchef.com).
+Emailchef offers an array of subscription plans, each catering to different levels of functionality and contact management requirements.
+If your needs are unique, take advantage of a bespoke plan tailored just for you.

-This is the perfect marketing tool to add an intuitive and solid email campaign solution to your website.
+This plugin is the ideal enhancement for your site, offering a powerful and user-friendly email campaign management system.

-Every form submission from WPForms, Contact Form 7, Fast Secure Contact Form (FSCF) and Jetpack (more supported plugins coming: contact us for advices!) will be automatically synced with the selected Emailchef contact list.
+Connect your website forms seamlessly with Emailchef.
+Our plugin automatically captures submissions from a variety of form builders—including Elementor, WPForms, Contact Form 7, Fast Secure Contact Form (FSCF), Jetpack, and more (ask us about additional plugin support!).
+As responses flow in, they're instantly synchronized with your chosen Emailchef contact list.

-It also supports customized fields you can use to segment your customers!
-E.g. if in a form you ask for customers type (reseller, hotels, etc.) you can easily create a newsletter just for them.
+Further tailor your marketing efforts with support for custom fields, allowing for sophisticated segmentation of your audience.
+For instance, categorize your subscribers by their roles, such as resellers or hoteliers, and curate newsletters designed specifically for them.
+With Emailchef for WordPress, you're equipped to communicate with precision and impact.

 == Installation ==

 1. Upload `emailchef-for-wordpress` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Visit the new section 'Emailchef' in your dashboard and set your login information ('Emailchef' > 'Settings')
+3. Visit the new section 'Emailchef' in your dashboard and set your login information
-4. Start connecting your forms through the 'Emailchef' > 'Forms' section.
+4. Start connecting your forms through the 'Emailchef' section.

 == Frequently Asked Questions ==